 2. public facilities: shared toilets, television in common areas, shared pantry, fridges etc

 3. could get pretty noisy with common areas shared by other backpackers

-5. fully self contained, which means no housekeeping, no toiletries provided
+5. fully self contained, no housekeeping, no toiletries provided

-so well it basically really depends on which type of people you are, i personally do not mind either, one is comfortable another is exciting.
+so well it really depends on what type of people you are, i personally do not mind either for the different experience!